The 5 Questions

 For example, if you know that you need 20 enquiries per month, this will be a KPI.
 You should know the break even and target cost per enquiry.
 That is another KPI.
 But to break this down into the cost per enquiry by source is a level down.
 Target your digital marketers with cost per enquiry and they should then use their Performance Indicators to move budget around to optimise this.

 The 5 questions are not designed to allow you to micro manage.
 They are there to put you back in control of what you should be in control of and that is the outcomes and how they relate to your business objectives.

 How does our cost of customer acquisition match up to our lifetime value and desired profitability?

-For years I have come across people that don’t like to share this information believing that either it will push the prices up from their digital marketing company or that they will just make the results fit to the numbers.
+For years I have come across people that don’t like to share this information, believing that either it will push the prices up from their digital marketing company or that they will just make the results fit to the numbers.
 Both concerns are based on a lack of trust between the person and their digital marketers.
-If you don’t trust the people you work with change them.
-If you are untrustworthy yourself and therefore have an issue trusting anyone else because after all, everyone is like you, then realise that they are not!
+If you don’t trust the people you work with, change them.
 You must have trust for this to work.
 Providing false or inaccurate information is a very quick way to get worse results, not better.

 Another common concern people have with calculating lifetime value is what we call outriggers.
-The clients that sit at either end of the norm. so those that spend unusually little or unusually high amounts with you.
+The clients that sit at either end of the norm, i.e. those that spend unusually little or unusually high amounts with you.
 When I work this calculation out, I am looking at the 80% in the middle.
-This 80% is more typical and although can vary wildly, so can your next sale.
+This 80% is more typical and although it can vary wildly, so can your next sale.
 You must use averages here to set targets.
 Don’t worry, it will work itself out.